twitter/wordpress/readme.txt

 Display admin notice if current PHP version does not meet minimum requirements.
 Do not display Tweet button in auto-generated excerpt.

 == Changelog ==
+= 2.0.4 =
+* Add support for WordPress 5.1
+* Remove documentation on video widget, grid widget, and search timeline widget which have been deprecated.

 = 2.0.3 =
 * Add support for WordPress 5.0